General Student-Related FAQs

 - A CV or résumé highlighting work and volunteer experience, positions of leadership, awards, etc.

 - Proof of acceptance to a university in an ASEAN-member nation or Hong Kong

 - Documentation of tuition fees the university in which you will enroll

 - A copy of the photo page of your passport or national ID card

 - One “portrait” and at least one “fun photo” capturing your personality or interests

-- Copies of current university transcripts (if available)
+- (Optional, if available) Copies of current university transcripts

 - (Optional but recommended) Official language test score results (TOEFL, IELTS, TESOL, etc.)